joosephook/sudokulib/README.md

 * different compilation flags depending on build type
 * ~99% lines covered by unit tests, with the exception of solver
 * the solver can be configured by different command line flags
-* the solver is multi-threaded
 * the project uses Travis CI
 * valgrind's memcheck identified no leaks in debug or release builds of the solver
+* the 10k hardest sudokus in `5.txt` are solved in under 6s on a Ryzen 5 3600

 ## Future work

-* implement a more complicated solver
+* implement a more advanced
 * enhance the performance of the solver
-* decrease the memory consumption of the solver and sudokulib
-* create documentation for the libraries